spcl/.github/profile/gsoc.md

 ### Data-Centric Programming

-At SPCL, we develop a programming framework that is geared towards optimizing the data movement behavior of applications, a factor that limits the performance and efficiency of many large, real-world applications.
+[DaCe](https://github.com/spcl/dace), or the Data-Centric Parallel Programming Framework, is a framework geared towards optimizing the data movement behavior of applications, a factor that limits the performance and efficiency of many large, real-world applications.
+The framework started at SPCL and is now being actively developed by multiple research groups around the world.
-[DaCe](https://github.com/spcl/dace), or the Data-Centric Parallel Programming Framework, takes code written in Python and other programming languages, and translates it to highly optimized CPU, GPU, or FPGA programs through the use of a [graphical intermediate program representation](https://spcldace.readthedocs.io/en/latest/sdfg/ir.html#the-language).
+DaCe takes code written in Python and other programming languages, and translates it to highly optimized CPU, GPU, or FPGA programs through the use of a [graphical intermediate program representation](https://spcldace.readthedocs.io/en/latest/sdfg/ir.html#the-language).
-This intermediate program representation exposes where a program moves how much data and allos a programmer to interactively optimize the application by applying simple, pre-defined "transformations" from a library.
+This intermediate representation exposes which and how much data is moved in a program, and allows a programmer to interactively optimize the application by applying simple, pre-defined transformations to its dataflow.
 DaCe comes with a Visual Studio Code extension that lets you interact with programs and optimize them.
 You can see a demonstration of this [here](https://github.com/spcl/dace-vscode).

-* [[SLEEF in DaCe] Vectorization using SLEEF in DaCe](#sleef-in-dace-vectorization-using-sleef-in-dace)

-#### [SLEEF in DaCe] Vectorization using SLEEF in DaCe
+DaCe is used in a variety of applications, including weather and climate prediction models, quantum transport simulations, and fast machine learning operators.

+* [[DaCe] Generating fast CPU code with vectorization](#dace-generating-fast-cpu-code-with-vectorization)

+#### [DaCe] Generating Fast CPU Code with Vectorization
 * **Description**: Modern processors offer extensive vectorization options.
-Writing code that can successfully vectorized often involves additional development work targeted towards particular hardware, imposing significant portability and maintainability challenges.
-[SLEEF](https://github.com/shibatch/sleef) is a library that implements vectorized versions of standard C math functions, providing a simpler and more portable alternative.
-The goal of this project is to leverage SLEEF to provide efficient vectorization options within the [DaCe](https://spcldace.readthedocs.io/en/latest/) framework.
+Writing code in vectorized SIMD notation often involves additional development work targeted towards particular hardware, imposing significant portability and maintainability challenges.
+Vectorization libraries, such as [SLEEF](https://github.com/shibatch/sleef), [Highway](https://github.com/google/highway), [Vc](https://github.com/VcDevel/Vc), and others, implement vectorized versions of standard C operations and math functions, providing a simpler and more portable alternative.
+The goal of this project is to leverage one of those libraries to generate *fast* vectorized CPU code in the [DaCe](https://spcldace.readthedocs.io/en/latest/) framework.
+You will first choose a vectorization library and justify why it is the right choice.
+Then, you will ensure DaCe generates code that calls vectorized versions of operators (unary, binary, etc.) and math functions.
+Throughout the project, you will use [NPBench](https://github.com/spcl/npbench) to test the performance of the generated code on 52 scientific computing benchmarks.
+Successfully implementing a project like this might boost the performance of the benchmarks by 2-4x, with no changes to the original code!
-* **Expected outcome**: Implementing SLEEF library node expansions to allow DaCe  to take advantage of the vectorization opportunities that the SLEEF library offers.
+* **Expected outcome**: Implementing vectorized operations to allow DaCe to take advantage of SIMD instructions on new CPUs (and maybe GPUs...) that the chosen open source library offers.
 * **Skills required**: Python and C++.
 Basic experience with performance measurements and statistics is beneficial.
 * **Project size** - 350 hours (large).
 * **Difficulty** - Medium.